 Officers should not do anything that suggests or could be interpreted as suggesting which person to select during any type of identification procedure.
-The following table summarizes recommended actions or behaviors to aid peace officers in avoiding any form of suggestivity before, during, and after an identification process.
+The following table summarizes recommended actions or behaviors to aid peace officers in avoiding any form of influence before, during, and after an identification process.

-Peace officers should ALWAYS Peace officers should NEVER obtain as detailed and complete a description of the suspect as possible from the victim or witness before any identification process. make suggestions, lead, or prompt victims or witnesses to give a description they do not mean to give. tell the victims or witnesses that: tell the witness or victim that: they should keep an open mind, the person who committed the crime may or may not be among those present. the person who committed the crime has been caught, the victim's property or other evidence was found in the suspect's possession, or the suspect has made incriminating statements. maintain an appearance of neutrality before, during, and after the actual viewing.
-Say anything about a suspect to the victim or witness before, during, or after the actual viewing. separate multiple victims or witnesses both before, during, and after the identification process. allow multiple victims or witnesses to: talk together about the identification, or view an identification process at the same time.
+Peace officers should ALWAYS Peace officers should NEVER obtain as detailed and complete a description of the suspect as possible from the victim or witness as close in time to the incident as possible before any identification process.
+Separate all victims and witnesses in order to obtain independent descriptions. make suggestions, lead, or prompt victims or witnesses to give a description they do not mean to give. tell the victims or witnesses that: tell the witness or victim that: the person who committed the crime may or may not be among those present. the person should not be compelled to make an identification. the person who committed the crime has been caught, the victim's property or other evidence was found in the suspect's possession, or the suspect has made incriminating statements. maintain an appearance of neutrality before, during, and after the actual viewing.
+Do not indicate if their choice, if made, was correct or incorrect.
+Say anything about a suspect to the victim or witness before, during, or after the actual viewing, including prior contacts or arrests. separate all victims and/or witnesses both before, during, and after the identification process. allow multiple victims or witnesses to: - talk together about the identification, or - view an identification process at the same time.